CaioCeretta/udemy-chad-spring-boot/comments.md

 | **Typical Use Case**       | Enterprise back-end apps (Spring Boot), Android apps       | Front-end (React, Vue), Node.js APIs, full-stack JS apps  |

+## Running Spring Boot Apps

+.
+Spring Boot apps can be run standalone (includes embedded server) .
+Run the Spring Boot app from the IDE or command-line

+Therefore, in the example above, we would run in the command line: `java -jar mycoolapp.jar`

+## Deploying Spring Boot Apps

+.
+Spring Boot can also be deployed in the traditional way .
+You can deploy a WAR file to an external server such as Tomcat, JBo, WebSphere, etc, and it it will work just like it it did in the past

+  Let's consider an example:
+  Suppose we have a Tomcat server running in some corporate server.
+We can simply take our Spring Boot application, package its WAR file and deploy it inside that Tomcat server.
+  In this case, since we're deploying the app in the traditional way, we don't need an embedded server — it's already provided by Tomcat.
+Also, our WAR file will typically include our application code as the server itself will handle the rest of the run environment.

+  This Tomcat server can also host other WAR applications from other teams.
+The spring boot would run normally alongside the other traditional java apps

+## Common Questions - Lesson 1

+1. Does Spring Boot replace Spring MVC, Spring REST, etc...?

+.
+No, instead, Spring Boot actually uses those technologies in the background, such as Spring MVC, Spring REST, Spring Core, etc. Spring boot can use all those technologies in the background, there's no competition, nor replacement.
+Spring Boot is mainly about configuration, once we do our spring boot config, we can make use of regular Spring coding.
+It simply helps us to start quickly with minimal configuration.

+2. Does Spring Boot run code faster than regular Spring code?

+.
+No. Behind the scenes, Spring Boot uses same code of Spring Framework.
+.
+Remember, Spring Boot is about making it easier to get started, minimizing configuration, etc.

+3. Do we need special IDE for Spring Boot?

+.
+No. We can use any IDE for Spring Boot apps... even use plain text editor.
+.
+The Spring team provides free Spring Tool Suite (STS) and a collection of IDE plugins .
+Some IDEs provide fancy Spring tooling support, but it's not a requirement.